 "Like Western Maryland is to Maryland, Bloomington is to Garrett County," says the town's postmaster, Johnny Baier.
 "The people on the other side of the mountain don't think about this town very much."

 But for Baier, Bloomington is the kind of town you come to and never leave.
-He's been postmaster for 13 years, and though he might have moved on to better-paying posts, he's let them slip by to stay in this post office -- a converted two-story house -- where most people still pick up their own mail and gather for conversation every morning.
+He's been postmaster for 13 years, and though he might have moved on to better-paying posts, he's let them slip by to stay at this post office -- a converted two-story house -- where most people still pick up their mail and gather for conversation every morning.

 On a day of celebration

 Bloomington is not incorporated, but it does have its own volunteer fire department.
-The department holds a dinner the night before the Super Bowl each year, feeding everyone, handing out awards to firefighters and saving the leftovers for a party during the next day's game.
+The department holds a dinner the night before the Super Bowl each year, feeding everyone, handing out awards to firefighters, and saving the leftovers for a party during the next day's game.